omfj/appwash-rs/README.md

 # CLI for AppWash written in Rust

+Archived since I no longer live at a place with Miele appWash

 > **Warning**
 > I AM NOT AFFILIATED WITH MIELE OR APPWASH IN ANY WAY.
 USE THIS SOFTWARE AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE OR LOSS CAUSED BY THIS SOFTWARE.